The Miami Police Department just got the coolest cop car ever

 The Miami Police’s is worth more than that, it’s a top of the line Grand Touring model that starts at $29,450.

 And while there are no plans to use it as a pursuit vehicle, it wouldn’t be a bad one.
-Its lightweight chassis and 174 hp four-cylinder engine is good for a 0-60 mph time in about 5.5 seconds and a top speed of 130 mph.
+Its lightweight chassis and 174 hp four-cylinder engine is good for a 0-60 mph time of about 5.5 seconds and 130 mph top speed.